-Laurent Gbagbo is a classically educated academic now widely regarded as just another African leader who was willing to destroy his country by refusing to accept defeat at the ballot box.
+Born in 1945, Laurent Gbagbo is a classically educated academic now widely regarded as a leader who was willing to destroy his country by refusing to accept defeat at the ballot box.

 After 20 years in opposition, he came to power in 2000 when military leader Robert Guei's attempts to rig elections were defeated by street protests in the main city, Abidjan.

-In April 2011, Mr Gbagbo was himself forced from office - captured and placed under the control of supporters of his rival Alassane Ouattara, internationally regarded as the winner of the run-off elections in November 2011.
+In April 2011, Mr Gbagbo was himself forced from office - captured in a bunker at the presidential palace by UN and French-backed forces supporting his rival Alassane Ouattara, internationally regarded as the winner of elections five month earlier.

 'Change your glasses'